raymondtharris/raymondtharris/README.md

 ### Hey, I'm Tim

-I am a Software Developer moving in to focusing on Data Science and Data Analysis
+I am a Software Engineer focusing on Cyber Security and Data Analysis.

 <!--